| |

-I was super excited about this wedding!
-For one thing, it had been a few years since I photographed a wedding at Olympic Valley Stables.
-Second, I worked with this couple during their engagement photos at Speedboat Beach.
-It was pretty cold that day.
-But they had lots of positive energy and it was a great time.
-I knew that no matter what happened on their wedding, it was going to be an awesome day!
+I was genuinely excited for this wedding.
+For one thing, it had been a few years since I last photographed a wedding at Olympic Valley Stables.
+I had also already spent time with this couple during their engagement photos at Speedboat Beach.
+It was a cold day, but they showed up with great energy, stayed present, and made the most of it.
+That experience gave me a strong feeling that no matter what their wedding day brought, it was going to be a good one.

 A bride and groom kiss at their first look in Olympic Valley meadows.

-In the photo below, you can see the reception tent in the meadow below Tram Face and the Palisades Tahoe Aerial Tram.
+In the photo below, you can see the reception tent set in the meadow beneath Tram Face, with the Palisades Tahoe Aerial Tram rising above it in the background.

 The Olympic Valley Stables is an outdoor wedding venue with views of Palisade Tahoe.